-For embolism patients, clot-busting drug is worth riskFebruary 21st, 2013 in Medications /
+For embolism patients, clot-busting drug is worth riskFebruary 21, 2013 in Medicine & Health / Medications

 When doctors encounter a patient with a massive pulmonary embolism, they face a difficult choice: Is it wise to administer a drug that could save the patient's life, even though many people suffer life-threatening bleeding as a result?